 - Jumping rope

-- Weight training also contributes to weight loss.
-Lifting weights will increase lean muscle, boosting your metabolism all helping to burn calories.
+Weight training also contributes to weight loss.
+Lifting weights will increase lean muscle, boosting your metabolism helping to burn calories.

 Once you are a lean, mean fighting machine by losing body fat and not just losing weight, it is time to hit the abs with specific exercises.
 As your body gets lean you will begin to see your 6-pack live and in 3D.
 To help make them more pronounced,

 - Train your core 2 to 3 times a week.
 You do not have to do ab exercises every day.
-Just like any body part your abs need time to recover.
+Just like other body parts your abs need time to recover.

 - Perform your ab exercises post-workout and be sure to incorporate a variety of core exercises such as planks, bicycle crunches, and leg raises just to name a few.